“We’re moving to containers, but should we use ECS or EKS?”

 High expertise → EKS

-Despite what some will tell you, Kubernetes still has a steeper learning curve.
-If your team already knows Kubernetes well, this factor pushes strongly toward EKS.
-If not, the training investment must be justified by other factors.
+Kubernetes still has a steeper learning curve, no matter what anyone tells you.
+If your team already knows it well, that pushes strongly toward EKS.
+If not, the training investment needs to be justified by something else.

 2. Multi-cloud strategy